-Harlan Lane's book "Mask of Benevolence: Disabling the Deaf Community" delves into this concept in great depth.
-Lane and Humphries took different approaches to uncovering hearing privilege.
+Harlan Lane's book "Mask of Benevolence: Disabling the Deaf Community" delves into this concept deeply.
+Lane and Humphries took different approaches to uncover hearing privilege.
 Humphries focused on individuals, whereas Lane examined communities and society in general.

-There is a chance that a hearing person may have come across the word audism for the first time without being aware that this form of discrimination exists.
-The audist label refers to those who are aware of Deaf culture but choose to ignore or defy it for various reasons.
-You also can be an audist when you do not have any knowledge of Deaf culture, and choose to add your opinions on how we should live our life.
+A hearing person may have come across the word Audism for the first time without knowing this form of discrimination exists.
+The audist label refers to those aware of Deaf culture but chooses to ignore or defy it for various reasons.
+You also can be an audist when you do not know Deaf culture and decide to add your opinions on how we should live our life.

-d/Deaf people and hard of hearing individuals go through audism when they mind their own business and do things differently from hearing people.
-It also affects d/Deaf students at school and can occur anywhere at any moment without anyone knowing that they are perpetuating the stereotypes.
-Let us explore a few examples of unintentional audism.
+d/Deaf people and hard-of-hearing individuals go through Audism when they mind their business and do things differently from hearing people.
+It also affects d/Deaf students at school.
+It can occur anywhere at any moment without anyone knowing that they are perpetuating the stereotypes.
+Let us explore a few examples of unintentional Audism.